nouranyahya/alacrity-2.0/README.md

+vfbg
-# Alacrity - AI Assistant for macOS
+hjX# Alacrity - AI Assistant for macOS

 A native macOS AI assistant that provides context-aware responses by analyzing your screen content and files.